Rick-Phoenix/protoschema/README.md

 let my_enum = my_file.new_enum("my_enum");

 let my_msg = my_file.new_message("MyMessage");
 // This will be defined inside MyMessage.
-This can also be done inside the message! macro let my_nested_enum = my_msg.new_enum("my_nested_enum");
+This can also be done directly inside the message! macro let my_nested_enum = my_msg.new_enum("my_nested_enum");
 ```